Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Conclusion

-In this article we presented a time-independent model that allows inclusion of the IR-field-driven dynamics in the initial state in two-color ionization and applied it to analysis of \RABITT{}.
+In this article we presented a time-independent model that allows inclusion of the IR-field-driven dynamics in the initial state in two-color ionization and applied it to the analysis of \RABITT{}.
 The field-dependent energy of a polar molecule translates to a superposition of time-independent dressed states.
-We have combined this theory with the stationary molecular R-matrix approach for multi-photon transitions~\cite{multiphoton,RM-RABITT}.
+We combined this theory with the stationary molecular $R$-matrix approach for multi-photon transitions~\cite{multiphoton,RM-RABITT}.

-Taking LiH as an example of a highly polar molecule, we demonstrated that the model agrees well with a non-perturbative fully time-dependent simulation and that the initial state dynamics is indeed the missing piece in the second-order perturbation approach to \RABITT{}.
+Taking LiH as an example of a highly polar molecule, we demonstrated that the model agrees well with a nonperturbative fully time-dependent simulation and that the initial-state dynamics is indeed the missing piece in the second-order perturbation approach to \RABITT{}.

-In context of \RABITT{} we re-derived the approximate asymptotic formula for the dipole-laser coupling time delay known from the field of attosecond streaking~\cite{Pazourek,gebauer2019}.
+In the context of \RABITT{} we re-derived the approximate asymptotic formula for the dipole-laser coupling time delay known from the field of attosecond streaking~\cite{Pazourek,gebauer2019}.
 It was also shown that this formula is tightly related to the widely used molecular asymptotic theory of molecular \RABITT{} delays~\cite{BaykushevaWorner,RM-RABITT}.
 For this reason the formula gives accurate results at higher energies, but close to the ionization threshold it does not reproduce the full theory completely.
-Furthermore, we have proved and illustrated on the case of photodetachment of BeH\(^-\) that in the high-energy limit, there is no additional \RABITT{} delay component caused by coupling of the IR laser with the dipolar electron-molecule interaction: instead all dipolar effects are already included in the field-free one-photon (Wigner) delay.
+Furthermore, we have proved and illustrated for the case of photodetachment of BeH\(^-\) that in the high-energy limit, there is no additional \RABITT{} delay component caused by coupling of the IR laser with the dipolar electron-molecule interaction: instead all dipolar effects are already included in the field-free one-photon (Wigner) delay.

-As a consequence of the separability of the dipole-laser coupling at higher energies, the isotropic delays for randomly oriented sample of molecules vanish at high energies.
-But at low energies, even the orientation averaged time delays still bear an imprint of the dynamics of the initial state.
+As a consequence of the separability of the dipole-laser coupling at higher energies, the isotropic delays for a randomly oriented sample of molecules vanish at high energies.
+However, at low energies, even the orientation-averaged time delays still bear an imprint of the dynamics of the initial state.
 Nevertheless, we expect the effect to be very strong in the molecular frame over a wide range of energies.